claudinos/MyCakeShop/README.md

 ## Description

-This application allows user to discover our products and buy it online or give the own the reservation of cake or a command .
+This application allows user to discover our products and buy it online or give the own the reservation of cake or a command but you could not use it because I still work on it .

 ## SETUP INSTALLATION REQUIRED
     *UBUNTU